 The local insurance regulator has capital requirements for insurance companies.
 These requirements are put in place to ensure sufficient solvency margins.
 It is the Company's intention to meet these requirements.
-The total equity should not be less than GEL 1.5 million and the Company should have in cash and cash equivalents and placements with banks at least 80% of this amount which equals to GEL 1.2 million.
+According to the requirement effective as at 31 December 2015, the total equity should not be less than GEL 1 million and the Company should have in cash and cash equivalents and placements with banks at least 80% of the total equity amount.